learn-co-students/objc-Blocks-000/README.md

 Your challenge should you choose to except it, is to implement UIAlertView using blocks instead of delegates.

 - Your implementation should be put into a subclass of UIAlertView called 'UIAlertViewBlocks'
 - Each UIAlertView Delegate method should be suplemented with a block property.
-For example, instead of calling `-alertView:clickedButtonAtIndex:` a user of your class will call the block tapBlock
+For example, instead of calling `-alertView:clickedButtonAtIndex:` a user of your class will call the block tapBlock.
+Note that the method signature of your blocks, should be the same as the method signature of the delegate method.

 **Delegate**`– alertView:clickedButtonAtIndex:` = **Block** `^tapBlock`